Manage your data source - Import/scheduled refresh

-Once you have installed the On-premises data gateway, you will need to add data sources that can be used with the gateway.
-This article will look at how to work with gateways and data sources that are used for scheduled refresh as opposed to DirectQuery or live connections.
+After you install the on-premises data gateway, you need to add data sources that can be used with the gateway.
+This article looks at how to work with gateways and data sources that are used for scheduled refresh as opposed to DirectQuery or live connections.

 Add a data source